-2.23 Persons granted leave to remain as a protected partner and their children
+2.23 Persons granted indefinite leave to enter or remain as a protected partner and their children

 In general, students are eligible for student support only if they have been ordinarily resident (which must be lawful residence) in the UK and Islands for three years before the first day of the first academic year of their course.
-The Home Office makes special provisions to disregard gaps in leave when granting leave to remain for persons who are a victim of domestic violence or abuse or those who are bereaved partners of a settled person.
+The Home Office makes special provisions to disregard gaps in leave when granting indefinite leave to enter or remain for persons who are a victim of domestic violence or abuse or those who are bereaved partners of a settled person.

-Prior to AY 21/22, students with these forms of leave to remain status could access student support only where they can meet the three-year ordinary residency requirement.
-These students are eligible under the following categories within Schedule 1 (2017) and Schedule 2 (2018):
+Prior to AY 21/22, students with these forms of leave could access student support only where they could meet the three-year ordinary residency requirement.
+These students were eligible under the following categories within Schedule 1 (2017) and Schedule 2 (2018):

 - 'Persons settled in the UK' individuals with indefinite leave to remain are considered to be settled in the UK.
-Where the student has been awarded indefinite leave to remain as a victim of domestic violence or abuse or as a bereaved partner, they can qualify for support as a settled person, providing they can demonstrate three years of ordinary residence prior to the first day of the first academic year of the course. - 'Persons with leave to remain and their family members' where the student has been awarded any form of leave to remain (including limited leave to remain) on the grounds of family life as a victim of domestic violence or abuse or as a bereaved partner they can qualify for support as a settled person, providing they can demonstrate three years of ordinary residence prior to the first day of the first academic year of the course.
+Where the student was awarded indefinite leave to remain as a victim of domestic violence or abuse or as a bereaved partner, they could qualify for support as a settled person, providing they could demonstrate three years of ordinary residence prior to the first day of the first academic year of the course. - 'Persons with leave to remain and their family members' where the student was awarded any form of leave to remain (including limited leave to remain) on the grounds of family life as a victim of domestic violence or abuse or as a bereaved partner they could qualify for support as a settled person, providing they could demonstrate three years of ordinary residence prior to the first day of the first academic year of the course.

-Following amendments to the Regulations, individuals applying for support in respect of AY 21/22 onwards who are considered to be a person granted leave to remain as a protected partner (Schedule 1, paragraph 4ZB (2017) and Schedule 2, paragraph 2ZB (2018)) (i.e. those students with leave to remain as a victim of domestic violence or abuse and leave to remain as a bereaved partner) and their children are no longer required to demonstrate three years of lawful, ordinary residence to be eligible for student support.
-These individuals can be eligible for student support as soon as their status has been granted.
+Following amendments to the Regulations, individuals applying for support in respect of AY 21/22 onwards, who were considered to be a person granted indefinite leave to remain as a protected partner (Schedule 1, paragraph 4ZB (2017) and Schedule 2, paragraph 2ZB (2018)) (i.e. those students with leave to remain as a victim of domestic violence or abuse and leave to remain as a bereaved partner) and their children were no longer required to demonstrate three years of lawful, ordinary residence to be eligible for student support.
+These individuals could be eligible for student support as soon as their status has been granted.